It’s such a pretty word, isn’t it? Such a pretty word, for such a mess I made. But we’ll get to that later.

 - Henna color fades naturally within about 4 months, so it won’t leave you with weird-looking roots or otherwise scary streaks.

-For even more information on henna, here’s this handy post I found on Mountain Rose Herbs – and the part I found most interesting:
+For even more information on henna, I found this most interesting:

 Henna also helps protect hair from sun damage.
 As a matter of fact, Henna has gained commercial leverage as a hair conditioner and to stimulate hair growth; scientific studies have even proven that Henna is a better hair conditioner than other commercial conditioners.
 Regular use texturizes hair, giving it more body and making it visibly fuller.